 - Weight gain cortisol is a hormone produced within the adrenal gland and has various effects in our body

 - Lower bone density

 These side effects vary depending on your specific problem, as you can have an excessive level of cortisol or have a deficiency and it is understandable that each has different impacts.
-The good news is you can improve* the cortisol levels by applying few simple steps.
+The good news is you can improve the cortisol levels by applying a few simple steps.

 Managing Stress through Strategies

 These are so important and can have a huge impact on our health.
-For those who might need more information there are plenty of books out there on the topic, but we are mentioning here some popular techniques suggested in Today’s Dietitian, which are not difficult to incorporate.
+For those who might need more information, there are plenty of books out there on the topic, but we are mentioning here some popular techniques suggested in Today’s Dietitian, which are not difficult to incorporate.

 - Getting Enough Sleep

 This one is heard over and over again, but there are so many studies proving the importance of sleep that you should seriously think twice before sacrificing it.